Jump to main content

 (Materials provided in the Tokyo Main Library Rare Books and Old Materials Room)

-On the NDL Search open the "Rifiners", click "add field" and add "location".
-Select "Kansai-kan" from the "Location" field, then paste in "VG1-*" into the "Call No." field.
+On the NDL Search open the "Refiners", click "add field" and add "Location".
+Select "Kansai-kan" from the "Location" field, then paste in "布川角左衛門旧蔵" (The former collection of Kakuzaemon Nunokawa) into the "Keyword" field.

 3. How to Use